sahilrajput03/sahilrajput03/arch-notes.md

 yay -S android-studio
 # Now you would need to complete installation by running
 android-studio
+# Also add below line to your .bashrc file
+export ANDROID_SDK_ROOT=$HOME/Android/Sdk

 # Installed on manjaro-i3 version (2 May, 2023):
 # SDK Location: /home/array/Android/Sdk